 The Dead Sea Scrolls

 The importance of the Dead Sea Scrolls can hardly be overstated.
 They are ancient Jewish religious manuscripts found by children playing in the Qumran caves in the Judaean Desert on the northern shore of the Dead Sea.
 These scrolls date primarily from the first and second century BC to the first century AD.

 Most of these scrolls are now in possession of the government of Israel and housed in the Shrine of the Book on the grounds of the Israel Museum.

-Many thousands of written fragments have been found throughout these cages, with the vast majority holding only fragments of writing.
+Many thousands of written fragments have been found throughout these caves, with the vast majority holding only writing fragments.
 However, there have been a few well-preserved, almost intact manuscripts also found.

 Most of these texts are written on parchment, some on papyrus, and one on copper.

 The identified texts include forty percent from Hebrew Scriptures, thirty percent from the Second Temple period, including apocryphal works such as the Book of Enoch, the Book of Jubilees, the Book of Tobit, and the Wisdom of Sirach.